insin/cookdandbombd-really-ignore-users/README.md

 |:-------:|:------:|
 | ![Screenshot of the 'Show ignored posts' menu item in Firefox](screenshots/firefox_context_menu.png) | ![Screenshot of the 'Show ignored posts' menu item in Chrome](screenshots/chrome_context_menu.png) |

-Ignored posts will be displayed with a fetching salmon highlight and clicking the new "Remove from ignore list" control in an ignored user's profile will take you to your Ignore List and automatically handle removing the user from it.
+Ignored posts will be displayed with a fetching salmon highlight, with a new "Remove from ignore list" control added to ignored users:

 ![Screenshot of ignored posts being shown](screenshots/showing_ignored_posts.png)

-You can then re-hide ignored posts using the same menu item the next time you're viewing a topic.
+Clicking it will unignore the user - if you're logged-in, this will take you to your Ignore List and the extension will handle automatically removing the user from it.

 ## Options